Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 SE = software entity : class, module, function...

+SOLID:
 - Single Responsability Principle : every SE should have a single responsibility, and that responsibility should be entirely encapsulated by the SE
+	Aka Common Closure Principle : any change to the software should only have a very local impact
+- Open/Closed Principle : SE should be open for extension, but closed for modification
+- Liskov substitution principle: objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.
+- Interface segregation principle: many client-specific interfaces are better than one general-purpose interface
+- Dependency inversion principle: one should depend upon Abstractions, do not depend upon concretions.

-- Law of Demeter : each SE should have only limited knowledge about other SEs.
+Law of Demeter : each SE should have only limited knowledge about other SEs.
 Write "shy code".
 Talk to friends; Don’t talk to strangers [CC-G36]

-- Open/Closed Principle : SE should be open for extension, but closed for modification
-- Common Closure Principle : any change to the software should only have a very local impact
+DTO/DAO:
+- Data Transfer Object : used to transfer the data between classes and modules of your application.
+DTO should only contain private fields for your data, getters, setters and constructors.
+It is not recommended to add business logic methods to such classes, but it is OK to add some util methods.
+- Data Access Object encapsulate the logic for retrieving, saving and updating data in your data storage (a database, a file-system, whatever).

 On APIs : [BuildingADecentAPI], [DistributedSystemsAndTheEndOfTheAPI], ![xkcd/1481](http://imgs.xkcd.com/comics/api.png), [How to design a rest API]
 + use a JSON Schema for validation ! : [How API schemas help you make web sites fast]
 + similarly: IDL, Interface Description Language.
 E.g. ApacheThrift, Protocol Buffers, SWIG...
++ Swagger framework / representation for RESTful APIs

 On microservices : [AwkwardMicroservicesQuestions], [MicroservicesIncreaseOuterArchitectureComplexity] : they add moving parts and interdependencies